 In the Distribute Content Wizard, add the CM01 distribution point, and complete the wizard.

-Figure 16.
 Content status for the Zero Touch WinPE x64 boot image

-In the Data Source tab, select the Deploy this boot image from the PXE-enabled distribution point check box, and click OK.
+On the Data Source tab, select the Deploy this boot image from the PXE-enabled distribution point check box, and click OK.

 Using Configuration Manager Trace, review the D:\Program Files\Microsoft Configuration Manager\Logs\distmgr.log file and look for this text: Expanding PS100009 to D:\RemoteInstall\SMSImages.